Assyro AI

 • Training documentation must be complete and accessible, including training records, course materials, assessments, qualifications, and effectiveness evaluations.
 Electronic systems must comply with 21 CFR Part 11.

-• FDA inspectors routinely scrutinize training programs, making it a top 10 cited observation area.
-Prepare by auditing training files, verifying competencies, and demonstrating training effectiveness through metrics.
+• FDA inspectors routinely scrutinize training programs.
+Prepare by auditing training files, verifying competencies, and demonstrating how training effectiveness is assessed and documented.

 • ---